Surrogate Losses in Passive and Active Learning: Definitions

-Some of our stronger results below will be stated for a restricted family of losses, originally explored by \citet*{bartlett:06}: namely, smooth losses whose convexity is quantified by a polynomial.
-Specifically, this restriction is characterized by the following condition.
+Some of our stronger results below will be stated for a restricted family of losses, originally explored by \citet*{bartlett:06}: namely, smooth losses with convexity quantified by a polynomial, as described in the following condition.